genkiinstruments/genkiinstruments.github.io/src/content/docs/general/FAQ/wave-for-work.md

 ### How can I get in touch with customer service?

 The Genki team is available 9:00 AM -5:00 PM (GMT) Monday-Friday.
-You can send us an email at wave@genkiinstruments.com
+You can send us an [email](mailto:wave@genkiinstruments.com).

 ### Do you ship internationally?